Ricette di Sicilia

 - 1

-Peel the aubergines, cut them into cubes, sprinkle with salt and leave in a colander for 20 minutes to draw out any bitterness.
+Peel the aubergines, chop them into cubes, sprinkle with salt and leave in a colander for 20 minutes to draw out any bitterness.

 - 2

-Rinse well, pat dry with kitchen paper and fry in hot sunflower oil until golden.
+Rinse the aubergines to remove the salt, pat them dry with kitchen paper, then fry in hot sunflower oil until golden.

 - 3

-Cut the swordfish into small pieces and fry briefly in a little extra-virgin olive oil.
+Cut the swordfish into chunks and fry gently in a little extra virgin olive oil.

 - 4

-When almost cooked, add the fried aubergines and drain any excess oil.
+When the swordfish is nearly cooked, add the fried aubergines, draining off any excess oil.

 - 5

-Stir through the mint, crushed almonds and halved cherry tomatoes.
+Stir together and finish cooking the swordfish, then add fresh mint, crushed almonds, and halved cherry tomatoes.

 - 6